camunda/camunda-bpm-platform/TESTING.md

 ```
 Please note that excludes take precedence over includes.

-To make it easier for you we created some profiles with predefined in- and excludes:
+To make it easier for you, we created some profiles with pre-defined in-hand excludes:
 - testBpmn
 - testCmmn
 - testBpmnCmmn